 To begin the Step One application process, you’ll need to make sure that you aren’t ineligible for a license.
-There is a very long list of prerequisites before you can apply for your medical marijuana license in Michigan, including whether you have a criminal history, how long you’ve lived in the State of Michigan, whether you can provide enough capital for the license, and whether your city or township has adopted an opt-in ordinance to allow a marijuana facility in their municipality.
+There is a very long list of prerequisites you must complete before you can apply for your medical marijuana business license in Michigan, including whether you have a criminal history, how long you’ve lived in the State of Michigan, whether you can provide enough capitalization for the license, and whether your city or township has adopted an opt-in ordinance to allow a marijuana facility in their municipality.
 Another issue that can create problems is whether you provided false information on a previous application.

-Once you’ve gotten prequalified, you can submit a Step Two application for your license qualification.
+Once you’ve gotten prequalified, you can submit a Step Two application for your specific license qualification.
 The Step Two Application describes your business details and the location you’ve secured to open your medical marijuana facility.
-This application requires many supplemental documents to be submitted with it for any party with an interest of 10% or more per the latest CRA rules, or you risk being rejected.
+This application requires many supplemental documents to be submitted with it for any party with an interest of 10% or more per the latest CRA rules, or you risk your application being rejected.

 By hiring a Michigan Medical Marijuana Business Lawyer, you can save time and money in getting your MMFLA application submitted and approved quickly and without issue.